tldr-pages/tldr/pages/common/lpq.md

 `lpq`

-- Show the queued jobs of [a]ll printers enforcing [E]ncryption:
+- Show the queued jobs of all printers enforcing encryption:

 `lpq -a -E`

-- Show the queued jobs in a [l]ong format:
+- Show the queued jobs in a long format:

 `lpq -l`